1982 Lake Waco murders: Discovery

-On July 14, 1982, two fishermen discovered the bodies of Jill Montgomery, 17, Raylene Rice, 17, and Kenneth Franks, 18, in Speegleville Park, near Lake Waco.
+On the evening of July 14, 1982, two fishermen discovered the bodies of Montgomery, Rice, and Franks, in Speegleville Park, near Lake Waco.
 A police officer on scene, patrol sergeant Truman Simon, found Franks' body under a large tree propped up against the stump with sunglasses over his eyes.
-He had been stabbed multiple times.
+He had been gagged, then stabbed multiple times in the chest.
 The first female victim found, Raylene, was stabbed repeatedly and left with her hands bound behind her back and gagged, naked, aside from a bra that was tied to her right leg.
 Jill was found last, stabbed repeatedly as well as the other victims and her hands were bound and she was gagged as well.
 All of the teenagers were bound with shoelaces, and stabbed a total of 48 times.
 Shallow stab wounds suggested that they had been tortured.